sacalon/sacalon/docs/interfacing/README.md

 # Interfacing to C\C++
 You can use C and C++ in Hascal.
-For example, we want to write a function for print abs of a value in c++ and use it in hascal, first create a folder with `libcpp` name and create `absprint.cc` and `absprint.hpp` in created folder.
+For example, we want to write a function for print abs of a value in c++ and use it in hascal, first create a folder with `cpp` name and create `absprint.cc` and `absprint.hpp` in created folder.

 `absprint.cc` :
 ```c++